OF DRUG HARM REDUCTION

 Historically, harm reduction is a collection of public health and social practices that communities engage in to properly care for each other with the intention of minimizing the social and physical consequences of drug use, regardless of their legality.
 The ultimate goal is to see where people stand on drug consumption and meet them there by adequately treating them with boundless compassion.

-Rave Scout Cookies is committed to endorse harm reduction practices and provide resources to the community and society at large as one of its rave preservation projects.
+Rave Scout Cookies is committed to promoting harm reduction practices and providing resources to the dance music and electronic music communities as part of its rave sustainability projects.
 In 2019, we partnered with DanceSafe National to raise awareness on harm reduction and cease the shame and stigma of drug use.
 Criminalization remains the primary weapon of the drug war.
 The use of the criminal justice system to solve public health problems has proved to be ineffective but also socially destructive.
 It promotes stigma and discrimination, largely carried by already marginalized and vulnerable communities.

 Rave Scout Cookies and DanceSafe National acknowledge all social aspects of rave culture, some of which could be hazardous.
 We do not condemn or condone, and support rather than punish.
 We devoutly hope to provide an open and honest education about issues such as drug safety, mental and sexual health in an accessible, professional, and fun way.